 Birthday parties are a pretty big deal with kiddos, particularly the under-10 set.
-Coronavirus and the Circuit Breaker have done so much to disrupt children’s lives, so as parents it’s only natural that we’d want to do whatever we can to make them just a little bit happier.
-Sadly, the Circuit Breaker and the necessities of social distancing have also meant that kids can’t see their friends, and certainly can’t visit traditional birthday party venues like swimming pools or indoor playgrounds.
+Coronavirus and the Phase 2 (HA) restrictions have done so much to disrupt children’s lives, so as parents it’s only natural that we’d want to do whatever we can to make them just a little bit happier.
+Sadly, the necessities of social distancing have also meant that kids can’t see their friends for playdates, and certainly can’t visit traditional birthday party venues.
 So what’s a parent to do?
 Throw a virtual birthday party, of course!

 They key elements to a good virtual birthday party include a solid video chat set-up, party entertainment (we’re amazed at how so many party entertainers have adapted to the virtual birthday party game), and food (thank goodness Singapore’s best birthday cake bakeries are still operating!).
 Of course a toddler birthday party will differ quite a bit from a birthday party for teens; read on for our top tips on throwing a stellar virtual birthday party in Singapore, no matter the age!

 Birthday Party Decorations, Theme & Party Favors

 Birthday Party Food